Ewicks/advanced-banking-system-proj-3/README.md

 ## Features

+- One of the features that's included is live coin data from coinmarketcap's website.
+I have pulled their top 5000 cryptocurrencies from there page, allowing the user to choose from a wide range of cryptocurrencies.
+I usede an API to fetch this data, so the user can get reliable information to make it the user expearience as realistic as possible.

 ### Landing Page

 - I have created a large and bold message using the figlet module in python for a unique style of font.